 First of all, a landlord doesn’t need to endure lengthy court proceedings to evict a tenant with an occasional lease agreement.
 This is because the landlord is protected by the tenant’s declaration of submission to enforcement (oświadczenie o poddaniu się egzekucji).
-More on this declaration in the next section.
+More on this declaration shortly.

 On the subject of eviction, Ms Słotkowicz said:

 I do not mean to scare potential landlords here.
-The vast majority of tenants are responsible people who are not afraid to pay their way in life.
+The vast majority of tenants are responsible people who pay their way in life.
 To put things into perspective, Ms Słotkowicz confirmed that:

 My colleague’s contract is a sixteen-page document.
 It contains all the specific and general terms of lease which one would expect to find in a standard rental contract.
 Clauses relate to: